 Additional Green Bean History

 Up to this point in green bean history, the type of green beans cultivated prior to the 17th century would have been rather tough and stringy, often grown more as an ornamental than as a food crop.
-But eventually things began to change.
+Eventually, though, things began to change.
 People began to experiment with cross breeding seeking a more palatable green bean.

 The result was string beans and stringless beans.
 By 1889, Calvin Keeney developed snap beans for Burpee.
 These went on to become one of the most popular varieties of green bean until 1925 when Tendergreen beans were developed.